isomorphic-software/smartclient-docs/reference.md

 - fieldGeneration

 ---
-## Object: AutoTestLocatorConfiguration
+## Object: Boolean

 ### Description
-Configuration object for generating [AutoTestLocators](reference_2.md#type-autotestlocator).

-An AutoTestLocatorConfiguration may be passed to [AutoTest.getLocator](classes/AutoTest.md#classmethod-autotestgetlocator) to override default locator configuration settings.
+Boolean object.
+Attributes, parameters, or return values declared as `Boolean` may be null.
+Contrast with [boolean](#type-boolean).

 ---
 ## Object: BrowserWindowSettings